fabienmata/tidymodels/rmd.md

 ![](rmd_files/figure-gfm/heatmap-1.png)<!-- -->

-Step\_smote helped to has this better result, where we have a better sensitivity of the model and an acceptable specificity.
+Step\_smote helped to have this better result, where we have a better sensitivity of the model and an acceptable specificity.

 Finally, the roc curve :